ellisonleao/slack-howdoi/README.md

 ## Usage

 From any Slack channel, just type `/howdoi [search terms]`.
-The questions will be shown on the same channel visible just to you.
+The best answer will be shown on the chat, if found.

 ## Integrate with your team